History of the Boys and Girls Club of Durham

 The first Executive Director of the Eastview Boys and Girls Club was Harold W. McNeill, who later was appointed judge of the Juvenile and Family Court of Oshawa/Whitby.
 Judge McNeill served as Executive Director for the club from 1960 to 1968 and was responsible for the funding and building of the new and present club prior to its opening in 1963.

+We welcomed Lisa McNee-Baker, our first female Executive Director in 2007-2019.
+Lisa was responsible for establishing many programs to our club, including our club renovation in 2018.
 In 2011, Eastview Boys' and Girls' Club officially changed its name to the Boys and Girls Club of Durham to reflect that our club serves the entire Durham Region.